fomightez/text_mining/README.md

                    REQUIRED.
 optional arguments:
   -h, --help       show this help message and exit
-  -l, --lines      add this flag to force individual lines to be used to read
+  -l, --lines      add this flag to force individual lines to be used to
-                   the words_list and make the list to be compared to lines in the data file.
-This enables the use of two-word names, like `Mr. Smith` or even phrases
+                   read the words_list and make the list to be compared
+                   to lines in the data file.
+This enables the use of
+                   two-word names with punctutation, like `Mr. Smith`, or
+                   even phrases.
+  -d, --data_substring_suffices
+                   add this flag to allow substrings from the data lines
+                   to match contents of the words_list.
+For example, when
+                   this flag is active `me` in the words_list would allow
+                   for matches to lines containing the word `some`.
   -s, --sensitive  add this flag to force comparison of items to be case-
                    sensitive (NOT recommended).
 Default (recommended) is to make the comparisons independent of character case in order